 I’m Thomas Mack, whom you probably don’t remember from a couple of games I wrote that involved puzzles and birds and puzzles about birds.
 The interaction fiction community is a small and odd one, and I’ve been disappointed with the quality, breadth, and tone of reviews out there.
-This blog is my attempt to add more useful reviews for a broader range of games by covering all of the entries in the 2018 IFComp.
+This blog is my attempt to add more useful reviews for a broader range of games by covering all of the entries in the 2018 IFComp and the 2019 IFComp.
 Yes, all of them.
 I don’t think it’s a good idea either.

 I’m rating the games in three broad categories:

 Gameplay (10 points): Was playing the game an enjoyable, compelling, or rewarding experience?
 Did I get involved in the story, care about the characters, and want to know more about the setting?
 Did I have agency playing the game, and did the actions I took and choices I made matter?
 Was I changed by the experience?
 Did it take advantage of its medium?
 In short, was the game worth the time I spent playing it?

 Mechanics (10 points): Were there any significant bugs in the game?
 If it had puzzles, were they reasonable and clever?
 Was it easy to communicate with NPCs in the game?
 Were there interesting things to do in the game?
 Was it clear how to manipulate objects in the game?
 Did I have access to a walkthrough or map available if appropriate?
 In short, was playing the game a smooth, painless process?